evoldoers/historian/README.md

 ## MCMC

-Indel Historian includes an experimental MCMC implementation for co-sampling trees and alignments.
+Historian includes an experimental MCMC implementation for co-sampling trees and alignments.
 Currently, this implementation only works for ultrametric trees.
 It is available via the `mcmc` command.

 ## Method
-At its core, Indel Historian uses the phylogenetic transducer method.
+At its core, Historian uses the phylogenetic transducer method.
 See [Westesson et al, 2012](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0034572) for an evaluation and brief description of the method, or [this arXiv report](http://arxiv.org/abs/1103.4347) for a tutorial introduction.

 Very briefly, the idea of this method is as follows.
 The main recursion of Felsenstein's [pruning algorithm](https://en.wikipedia.org/wiki/Felsenstein%27s_tree-pruning_algorithm) for calculating the likelihood of a multiple alignment column can be summarized, in matrix form, as **Fn=(Bl Fl).(Br Fr)** where **n**, **l** and **r** are the node and its two children, **Bn** is the branch substitution matrix on the branch leading to node **n**, **(A B)** denotes the matrix product and **A.B** the pointwise (Hadamard) product, with each **Fn** denoting an ancestral sequence profile.
 If for our matrix representation we use [weighted finite-state transducers](https://en.wikipedia.org/wiki/Finite-state_transducer), with **(A B)** denoting the operation of transducer composition and **A.B** the operation of transducer intersection, then Felsenstein's algorithm yields an instance of [Sankoff's algorithm](http://epubs.siam.org/doi/abs/10.1137/0145048) for multiple sequence alignment, and **Fn** is a state machine.
 We constrain the algorithm to be practical by retaining only high-probability states of **Fn** at each stage.
 The branch transducers **Bn** are derived using a simple approximation that indel events on a single branch never overlap.